Linux-Viking/CantHide/README.md

-canthide.sh is a versatile file analysis and extraction tool designed for uncovering hidden data within different file formats.
+canthide.sh is a file analysis and extraction tool developed to uncover hidden data within various file formats.
 It supports multiple archive formats and extracts plain text from binary files.
-Ideal for data forensics and cybersecurity, the script automates data extraction, simplifying the process of revealing concealed information.
+Originally designed for use in Capture The Flag (CTF) competitions, the tool is also applicable for legitimate data forensics tasks. canthide.sh automates the data extraction process, facilitating the discovery of concealed information in both competitive and professional settings.

 Installation
 Dependencies